-No executive officer of the Company is or has been a director or member of the Compensation Committee of another entity having an executive officer who is or has been a director or a member of the Compensation Committee of the Company.
+No executive officer of the Company is or has been a director or member of the compensation committee of another entity having an executive officer who is or has been a director or a member of the Compensation Committee.

-There were no Compensation Committee or Board interlocks among the members of our Board during 2023.
+There were no Compensation Committee or Board interlocks among the members of our Board during 2024.